 The way it works

 Once you have gone through transporter orientation you will sign up through Volunteer Spot on the transport calendar.
-Sign up any day you will be available to transport.
+Sign up any day you will be available to transport- *please include your phone number when signing up for each spot.
 When we receive a transport call we will call you with the information.

 Contained vs. Non-Contained transport